2020-2021 HIGH SCHOOL REOPENING PLAN

 Nick Daniel has worked in IB schools across the world for two decades, including postings in Peru, Argentina, Thailand and China.

-SCHOOL REOPENING GUIDE
+HIGH SCHOOL REOPENING PLAN PARENT AND STUDENT GUIDE